benjaminspringer98/dab-project-ii/REFLECTION.md

 - Kubernetes config files are in place, allowing the application to be ran locally using e.g. Minikube
 - to be able to run the same project with both docker compose and minikube, the same service names were used in both configs
+- autoscaling is in place just for API and UI, as suggested by the TAs
+- database is set up using a cluster

 ## Future outlook: Improving performance